caioedut/awy-bot/README.md

 ### Key Remap

-You can change the key you want to to pressing another key.
+You can change the key you want to pressing another key.

 ### Advanced Script